 Our model can also explain the available data on $\pi^- p \to n \eta$ reasonably well, at least for energies not too far from the threshold.
 At higher energies the total cross section is underestimated due to the lack of the $N\pi\pi$ contribution via the coupled channel.

 Our model also describes the $NN \to NN\eta$ reaction data rather well.
-This is in contrast to the results of Ref.~\cite{NHHS}, where the $pp$ and $p\eta$ invariant mass distributions are well-described but the $pp\eta$ total cross section is underestimated by a factor as large as about $5$ near threshold.
-This problem has been cured to a large extent in the present approach.
-However, we still underestimate the total cross section by a factor of $\sim 1.5$ in the region of $Q \le 10$~MeV, which is expected to be addressed once the $N\eta$ FSI and three-body effects are properly taken into account.
+The problem of the underestimation of the total cross section near threshold~\cite{NHHS03} has been cured to a large extent in the present approach.
+However, we emphasize that the scenario of strong coupling of the $D_{13}$ resonance to the $NV$ channels ($V=\rho,\omega$) still remains to be verified, for the $RNV$ couplings cannot be fixed unambiguously in the present study.
+In this connection, vector meson production reactions, such as the $\gamma N \to NV$, $\pi N \to NV$, $N N \to N N V$, should be investigated.
 We also verified that the analyzing power is sensitive to the reaction dynamics.
 Unfortunately, however, the currently available data are not accurate enough to unambiguously distinguish different dynamical contributions.

 As we have illustrated with some selected examples, the present approach is unable to determine a unique set of (resonance) parameter values.
-In fact, it was shown that different parameter sets which describe the data equally well lead to results which exhibit quite different reaction dynamics.
+In fact, it was shown that different parameter sets that describe the data equally well lead to results that exhibit quite different reaction dynamics.
 This is especially true for the $NN \to NN\eta$ reaction, where we found quite different values of the $RNV$ coupling constants.
-The inclusion of vector-meson production reactions into the combined analysis should help constrain those coupling constants.
-Consequently, our study reveals that one must be cautious in interpreting the resonance parameters extracted from this kind of analyses, especially, if only a single reaction process is considered.
+As mentioned above, the inclusion of vector-meson production reactions into the combined analysis should help constrain those coupling constants.
+Consequently, our study reveals that one must be cautious in interpreting the resonance parameters extracted from these kinds of analyses, especially, if only a single reaction process is considered.
 It is clear that in order to extract more accurate information on the nucleon resonances, one must combine the investigation of hadron-induced meson production with the corresponding photon-induced reactions.
-To help in this, ample data sets are now available for photo- and electro-production processes from various accelerator facilities including the Thomas Jefferson National Accelerator Facility, SPring-8, CB/ELSA, GRAAL, etc. By contrast, data for hadron-induced production processes are much more limited and we clearly need more of them.
+To help in this, ample data sets are now available for photo- and electro-production processes from various accelerator facilities, including the Thomas Jefferson National Accelerator Facility, SPring-8, CB/ELSA, GRAAL, etc. By contrast, data for hadron-induced production processes are much more limited, and we clearly need more of them.